 Quantifying savings due to conservation practices by the DSS population is challenging for several reasons.
 The 2015 CFWI RWSP projected that the DSS population within the CFWI region would average an estimated 165,500 people from 2010 to 2015.
-The DSS population typically obtains its water supply for residential purposes (indoor for personal sanitary purposes and outdoor for
+The DSS population typically obtains its water supply for residential purposes (indoor for personal sanitary purposes and outdoor for irrigation, pool filling, etc.) from private wells that are normally not metered and never reported.
 Estimating the actual number of self-supplied residences and their location is difficult as well.
 To convert the projected population to number of homes you must know the persons per home; an estimated value which changes from area to area.
 Utilities do not track where DSS homes are located within their service area boundaries and at the time of this writing an inventory of unmetered customers was not available.
 Another method is to locate private wells which are being used as a DSS water source.
 The installation of these wells is regulated at the local government level, either by the health department or county permitting departments.
 Most of these records are incomplete and would not include older DSS wells that were installed before the permitting rules were promulgated and those locations where the wells are unpermitted (i.e. unauthorized).

-2. Quantifying Passive Savings 2010 to 2019
+2. Quantifying Passive Water Conservation Savings 2010 to 2019